Thinkwise/docs/docs/sf/conventions.md

 - Language to be used

-  - Requirements; which language best guarantees the clarity of the requirements?
+  - Requirements - which language best guarantees the clarity of the requirements?

-  - Data model; important because, for instance, reports can be directly created on the database.
+  - Data model - important because, for instance, reports can be directly created on the database.

 - Screen resolution